nodejs/node/doc/api/addons.md

 // Prints: 'world'
 ```

-Because the exact path to the compiled Addon binary can vary depending on how
+Because the exact path to the compiled addon binary can vary depending on how
-it is compiled (i.e. sometimes it may be in `./build/Debug/`), Addons can use
+it is compiled (i.e. sometimes it may be in `./build/Debug/`), addons can use
 the [bindings][] package to load the compiled module.

 While the `bindings` package implementation is more sophisticated in how it
-locates Addon modules, it is essentially using a `try…catch` pattern similar to:
+locates addon modules, it is essentially using a `try…catch` pattern similar to:

 ```js
 try {